 Never visit India, you can know it in Brickfields which is central for all the Indian junta of the city.
 The place known as little India can be enjoyed by having Indian delicacies befriended Indian people and Indian clothing with a dash of Malaysian touch.

 3. The Central Market Building

 Enjoy a heritage site and landmark in the heart of Kuala Lumpur by visiting The Central Market Building.
 The building built in 1888 and started off as a wet market is known as Chinatown.
-Here you can find many stalls in the area selling a variety of handicrafts, artworks, clothes, shoes, accessories, Malaysian batiks, souvenirs and food stalls.
+Here you can find many stalls in the area selling a variety of handicrafts, artworks, clothes, shoes, accessories, Malaysian batiks, souvenirs, and food stalls.

 4. National Monument

 The monument made from bronze was built to commemorate those who died for Malaysia during its struggle for freedom, and during World War II and the Malayan Emergency.
-The monument was sculpted by Felix de Weldon in 1966 is the symbol of a memorial of Malaysia’s second Prime Minister, The Tun Razak Memorial.
+The monument was sculpted by Felix de Weldon in 1966 and is the symbol of a memorial of Malaysia’s second Prime Minister, The Tun Razak Memorial.

 5. Old Istana Negara

 The building standing on the slopes of Petaling Hill on a 13-acre land on Jalan Istana was the residence of the King of Malaysia (Yang Di Pertuan Agung) until 2011.
 Now you still enjoy this building but it has been converted into a royal museum.